Buffalo, New York: Demographics

 Several hundred Seneca, Tuscarora and other Iroquois tribal peoples were the primary residents of the Buffalo area before 1800, concentrated along Buffalo Creek.
 After the Revolutionary War, settlers from New England and eastern New York began to move into the area.

 From the 1830s to the 1850s, they were joined by Irish and German immigrants from Europe, both peasants and working class, who settled in enclaves on the city's south and east sides.
 At the turn of the 20th century, Polish immigrants replaced Germans on the East Side, who moved to newer housing; Italian immigrant families settled throughout the city, primarily on the lower West Side.

 During the 1830s, Buffalo residents were generally intolerant of the small groups of Black Americans who began settling on the city's East Side.
 In the 20th century, wartime and manufacturing jobs attracted Black Americans from the South during the First and Second Great Migrations.
 In the World War II and postwar years from 1940 to 1970, the city's Black population rose by 433 percent.
 They replaced most of the Polish community on the East Side, who were moving out to suburbs.
 However, the effects of redlining, steering, social inequality, blockbusting, white flight and other racial policies resulted in the city (and region) becoming one of the most segregated in the U.S.

 During the 1940s and 1950s, Puerto Rican migrants arrived en masse, also seeking industrial jobs, settling on the East Side and moving westward.
 In the 21st century, Buffalo is classified as a majority minority city, with a plurality of residents who are Black and Latino.

-Buffalo has saw effects of urban decay since the 1970s, and also saw population loss to the suburbs and Sun Belt states, and experienced job losses from deindustrialization.
+Buffalo has experienced effects of urban decay since the 1970s, and also saw population loss to the suburbs and Sun Belt states, and experienced job losses from deindustrialization.
 The city's population peaked at 580,132 in 1950, when Buffalo was the 15th-largest city in the United States – down from the eighth-largest city in 1900, after its growth rate slowed during the 1920s.
-Buffalo's population began declining in the second half of the 20th century, due to suburbanization and loss of industrial jobs, and the city's population is now less than half its peak population in 1950.
 Buffalo finally saw a population gain of 6.5% in the 2020 census, reversing a decades long trend of population decline.
-The city has 278,349 residents as of the 2020 census, making it the 76th-largest city in the United States.
+The city has 278,349 residents as of the 2020 census, making it the 76th-most populous city in the United States.
 Its metropolitan area had 1.1 million residents in 2020, the country's 49th-largest.